tagore15/SDCND_P4_ADVANCE_LANE_FINDING/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-Using opencv function `undistort`, I undistorted the images in my pipeline.
+Using opencv function `undistort` and camera calibration parameters found in last section, I undistorted the images in my pipeline.
 Consider below images:-

 ORIGINAL DISTORTED ROAD IMAGE